Fueled/ios-icon-generator/README.md

 - `generate`: generates an iOS App Icon Set from a base PDF
 - `mask`: generates a new iOS App Icon Sets from a base one, adding a mask at its bottom left which can be customized.
+- `stub`: generates a default iOS App Icon Sets, using a background color, a text and its color.

 ### Installation